msschwartz21/deltascope/docs/source/data-process.rst

 Principle Component Analysis
 *****************************
 During typical collections of biological samples, each sample will be oriented slightly differently in relation to the microscope due to variations in the shape and size of the sample as well as human error during the mounting process.
 As a result of this variation, we cannot directly compare samples in 3D space without realigning them.
-We have implemented principle component analysis in order to automate the process of alignment without a need for human supervision. :numref:`FIGpca` shown below illustrates how PCA can be used to align a set of points in 2D.
-Cranium uses the same process in 3D to identify biologically meaningful axes present in biological structures.
+We have implemented principle component analysis in order to automate the process of alignment without a need for human supervision. :numref:`FIGpca` shown below illustrates how PCA can be used to align a set of points in 2D. deltascope uses the same process in 3D to identify biologically meaningful axes present in biological structures.

 .. _FIGpca:
 .. figure:: ./images/pca.jpg